 - 4. Area of Concentration.
-At least five additional courses in the student's area of concentration.
+At least three additional courses in the student's area of concentration.
 Students are encouraged to include some course work from outside the Department of Counseling, Educational Psychology and Special Education.
 Emphasis area and concentration courses must provide a coherent program of study approved, in advance, by the student's guidance committee. - Pass a departmental preliminary examination, focused on scholarly writing and the critique of research at the end of the first year of doctoral study. - 6.
-Satisfactory completion of a research apprenticeship. - Successful completion and defense of the dissertation.
-Students may not earn more than 30 credits in CEP 999 Doctoral Dissertation Research.
+Satisfactory completion of a research apprenticeship. - Successful completion and defense of the dissertation. - Complete 24 credits of CEP 999 Doctoral Dissertation Research.
+Students may not earn more than 30 credits in CEP 999 Doctoral Dissertation Research